oggamerone/LinkNotifier-Webhook-/README.md

 # LinkNotifier-Webhook-
-Link notifier by Webhook, old version, have issues.
+Link notifier by Webhook.
+Old version have issues.